 Welcome to ISR’s Music Department!

 Music is a vital component of the ISR curriculum and is held in high regard at our school.
-Music at ISR has developed over the years into a program designed to provide students with a fun and educational approach to performance and an understanding of the most important aspects of music.
-Students build self-confidence and leadership skills through the entire program as they learn to progress in their musical abilities.
+Over the years, Music at ISR has developed into a program which provides students with a practical approach to composition and performance whilst developing understanding of the most important elements of music.
+Students build their IB learning skills throughout the entire program, such as inquiry, communication, risk-taking and reflecting as they learn to progress in their musical abilities.

 Overview of Curriculum